venkateshlb/appointments-template/README.md

 ## Appointments Template

-This repo will create the CRUD operation template required for appointments project.
+This repo will generate the CRUD operation template required for appointments project.

 ![https://github.com/venkateshlb/manage-images/blob/master/appointments-template.png](https://github.com/venkateshlb/manage-images/blob/master/appointments-template.png)
 # What you should do?